 Vermont’s maple syrup is in demand more than ever.
-More than 1,500 sugarhouses across Vermont produce 47 percent of the country’s maple syrup.
-Last year alone, Vermont produced nearly 2 million gallons of syrup.
+As the nation’s leading maple-producing state, Vermont maple syrup production has tripled in the past decade, from an average of 600,000 gallons per year in the late 2000s to about 1.8 million per year now.
+Since 2013, Vermont producers have installed 1.2 million new taps.
 That takes a lot of sap (in fact, it takes 40 gallons of sap to make one gallon of maple syrup).

 65 West Road